Puma Plotting Tutorial#

 Setting Up Everything You Need#

-For the tutorial, you will need both puma
+For the tutorial, you will need puma

 pip install puma-hep